 I like to be waited on, I like eating better food than I can make, I like the four of us eating together and not having to make 4 different meals (the other 3 are picky eaters).
 I like eating ethnic food.
 To my eternal shame, I am not a good cook.
-My Mommy said I could go to restaurants if I want to.
+Besides, My Mommy said I could go to restaurants if I want to.
 I am a grown ass man and if I want to blow money on restaurants, I can.

 To sum up, mostly it is an alternate therapy bill.
 I derive both pleasure and relaxation out of the ritual of dining out.
 I look forward to my weekend plans of eating out with friends.
 On a micro level, I look forward to lunch everyday as part of my workday.
 My nuclear family has developed a culture of dining out at least once if not more per week.
 We like it this way.